SAP-archive/fundamental-vue/docs/src/static-pages/NEW_COMPONENT/NEW_COMPONENT.md

 - A **localized component** is fully localized out of the box.

 Since there is no Fundamental Vue-wide localisation and internationalization concept (localized icons, right-to-left-support, …) you should at least create an issue for the component you implemented.

+## Accessibility
+Having an accessible component directly means catering to a broader audience than otherwise.
+It needs to be noted that each new component is expected to be accessible.

+For details, please refer to: https://www.w3.org/TR/wai-aria-practices-1.1/